rgirodon/pronoApp/README.md

 # PronoClub

-PronoClub lets you forecast the scores of football games.
+PronoClub lets you forecast the scores of football games, great isn't it ?

 You can join a public league, with all the games administration handled by PronoClub team.